mit-pdos/secfs-skeleton/README.md

 `A` cannot modify `B`'s `i`-table, but it will be annoying for `B` to recover.

-SUNDRs solution to this is to have the server host multiple file systems.
+SUNDR's solution to this is to have the server host multiple file systems.
 We can multiplex multiple instances of SUNDR on a single server by simply allowing the server to store the root `i` for multiple file systems.
-The server and client code we provide you with already has support for this feature --- the server keeps a mapping from file system mount points (like `/`) to that file system's root `i`, and clients name the file system they want the root for (always `/` in the tests) when mounting.
+The server and client code we provide you with already has support for this feature --- the server keeps a mapping from each file-system mount point (like `/`) to that file system's root `i`, and clients name the file system they want the root for (always `/` in the tests) when mounting.
 Given the root `i`, every other part of SUNDR works the same
 way: clients will check that the `i`-table for the root `i` is signed by